cavalab/feat/docs/guide/overview.rst

 It’s worth noting that the representation in the right panel will be easier for certain machine learning methods to classify, and harder for others.
-For this reason we’ve written FEAT to wrap around the Shogun ML toolbox, which means it can learn representations for different ML approaches.
-The default approach is linear and logistic regression, but currently decision trees (CART), support vector machines (SVM) and random forests are also supported.
+We’ve written FEAT to wrap around the Shogun ML toolbox, which means it could eventually learn representations for different ML approaches.
+At the moment, linear and logistic regression with different penalizations are supported.
+In addition, decision trees (CART), support vector machines (SVM) and random forests are experimentally available.
+Because different feature transformations work better than others for a given ML method, FEAT uses the performance of the ML method as a measure of how good a candidate representation is during optimization.

 Approach
 --------